Item Sales Report

 Figure 3.3

-1. UPC: This represents the item's UPC that was inserted during the product creation.
+1. UPC: This represents the item's UPC inserted during product creation.
 The UPC is scanned and sold on the register.
 This is the actual product sold to customers.

 2. Item Name: This represents the name of the product.

-3. Qty Sold: This represents the quantity that was sold within the specified date range.
+3. Qty Sold: This represents the quantity sold within the specified date range.

-4. Total Retail: This represents the total retail amount for the sold quantity of the items.
+4. Total Retail: This represents the total retail amount for the items sold.

-5. Avg Retail: This represents the average retail amount as per different price book zones and locations for single item quantities.
+5. Avg Retail: This represents the average retail amount based on different price book zones and locations for single-item quantities.

 1. How is "Avg Retail" calculated?

-6. Total Cost: This represents the total cost of the item of sold quantity between the date range.
+6. Total Cost: This represents the total cost of the item sold in quantity between the date range.

 7. Buydowns: This represents the buydown amount if it is applied during the transaction.